MaartenGr/PolyFuzz/README.md

   <img src="images/logo.png" width="70%" height="70%"/>
 </p>
 String matching using a variety of algorithms.
 Including Edit Distance using RapidFuzz, character-based n-gram TF-IDF for fast matching, and embedding models using Flair.

+To do:
+    * Unit Tests
+    * CI/CD
+    * Readme
+    * MKDocs
+    * Overview.ipynb
+    * Update labels visualization
+    * Pass custom model to `group`
+    * Add `reference` / `inspired by`